 4.Host your site with Hostgator

-Getting the conundrum of the domain name out of the way, it is now time to decide on a hosting provider.
+Now it is time to decide on a hosting provider.

 But first, what is hosting?

 In a nutshell, hosting gives your blog its own space on the web.
 If your blog is not self-hosted, it’s likely to read like www.domainname.wordpress.com or www.domainname.blogspot.com.

 Now you might be thinking, “Why not start a blog for free?”

 While you can start a blog without paying anything, I strongly advise against it because it will be hard to monetize it when it is not self-hosted.

 It won’t also look professional and will turn off sponsored post opportunities.